The purpose of this time together is to encourage thought:

 — and, How that can help us in

-The mental image of a “Cowboy Poet & Philadelphia Lawyer” is one of ostensible contradiction.
-Yet, these four words are a reminder to me that life is best experienced on a spectrum.
-Think of a sphere and then imagine the axis lines holding it symmetrical from the inside, out.
+The mental image of a Cowboy Poet & Philadelphia Lawyer is one of ostensible contradiction.
+Yet, these four words remind me that life is best experienced on a spectrum.
+So, think of a sphere.
+Then, imagine the axis lines holding it symmetrical from the inside, out.

-The cornerstones of my heritage are “Spurs” and “Books”.
-What rowels are to spurs; vowels are to words.
+The cornerstones of my heritage are Spurs and Books.
+What rowels are to spurs, vowels are to words.
 They are the jingle of rhythm and points of meaning.

-The label of “Cowboy Poet” is a recent self-acclaimed badge to acknowledge the importance of heroes and the power of words.
-As a kid, I wore a fancy, tied down, two gun rig with which to deal with the bad guys; now, I rely on the proverb “truly, the pen is mightier than the sword”.
+The self-proclaimed label of Cowboy Poet is to honor the importance of heroes and the power of words.
+As a kid, I wore a fancy, tied-down, two-gun rig, with which to dispatch the bad guys.
+Now, I rely on the proverb, “Truly, the pen is mightier than the sword.”

-Evidently, I lost track of the number and it had been a long day for Dad.
-In exasperation and with a smile, he declared, “Kim, you ask so many questions, I’m sure you’re going to grow up to be a Philadelphia lawyer!”
+Evidently, I lost track of the number, and it must have been a long day for Dad.
+In exasperation and with a smile, he declared, “Kim, you ask so many questions that I’m sure you’re going to grow up to be a Philadelphia lawyer!”